CVCC Academic And Instruction

-Valid grades for developmental courses (courses with a course number less than 100) are P (indicates satisfactory completion), R (unsatisfactory completion-student must retake the course), and WP (indicates withdrew passing).
-Developmental courses shall be included in the computation of attempted credits and earned credits but shall be excluded from all GPA computations.
+Valid grades for developmental courses (All DMA, All DRE, CTS 080, OST 080) are P (indicates satisfactory completion), R (unsatisfactory completion-student must retake the course), and WP (indicates withdrew passing).

 The Administrative Instructional Council shall establish the numerical averages (numerical scale) to be used to assign the letter grades specified above.
 Such numerical averages shall be used by all curriculum faculty when assigning letter grades.CVCC Grading Procedure.

 Students are encouraged to complete each class for which they register to advance toward program completion.
 CVCC provides various resources to assist students with successful course completion.
 These resources are listed in the Portal under Student Resources.
 However, it may become necessary in some cases for students to withdraw from a course.